Hendy/umbraco-look/README.md

 		LookService.SetDateIndexer(indexingContext => {
-			// return DateTime (or null to not index) return indexingContext.Item.UpdateDate;
+			// return DateTime (or null to not index)

+			return indexingContext.Item.UpdateDate;
 		});

 		LookService.SetTextIndexer(indexingContext => {
-			// return string (or null to not index) return null;
+			// return string (or null to not index)
+			// eg. if content, trigger web request and scrape markup

+			return null;
 		});

 		LookService.SetTagIndexer(indexingContext => {
-			// return Our.Umbraco.Look.Models.Tag[] (or null to not index) return null;
+			// return Our.Umbraco.Look.Models.Tag[] (or null to not index)
+			// eg.

+			return null;
 		});